AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions.md

           sudo apt-get install -y texlive-fonts-extra
 </pre>

-Then, we can get the code downloaded.
+Then, we can get the repository downloaded.

 <pre>
       # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it